agala-stratio/intelligence-che-plugin-traefik/README.md

 ```
 mvn clean install
 ```
-We have created then a new assembly in target/ folder assembly/assembly-main/target/eclipse-che-5.20.1.tar.gz so we can deploy that artifact into our cluster node and untar it.
-(Is mandatory)
+We have created a new assembly in the folder assembly/assembly-main/target/eclipse-che-5.20.1.tar.gz.
+So we need to untar the tar.gz and mount an assembly volume with it.(mandatory, see below)

 **4. Plugin testing**